starkfell/100DaysOfIaC/articles/day.xxx.build.pipes.sp.resource.access.md

 # Day XXX - Build Pipelines, using a Service Principal to access Resources in a Task (Linux Edition)

-In today's article we are going to cover how to access resources in an Azure CLI Task in a Build Pipeline.
+In today's article we are going to cover how to access Azure resources using a Service Principal in an Azure CLI Task in a Build Pipeline.
 The methods demonstrated in this article can also be used for several other IaaS and PaaS Offerings available in Azure.

 > **NOTE:** This article was tested and written for an Azure Build Pipeline using a Microsoft-hosted Agent running Ubuntu 18.04 and a separate Linux Host running Ubuntu 18.04 with Azure CLI installed.

+*Please note that the content below is based off of [Day XXX]() and it is highly recommended that you review or complete that material before continuing.*

 ## Create a Service Principal